numberplates/plateit-generator-docs/README.md

 # Plateit Generator

-> Version: 1.0.1
+> Version: 1.0.3

-Plateit Generator is a Javascript library that renders on-the-fly images of UK number plates. **It handles image generation only**.
+Plateit Generator is a JavaScript library that renders on-the-fly images of UK number plates. **It handles image generation only**.
 The final plate design is intended to be sent to the Plateit server-side API.
 However, this is beyond the scope of this documentation.

+!> For Plateit's (separate) server-side order processing API documentation, [click here](https://numberplates.github.io/plateit-api-docs).

 ## Examples

-Dozens of examples (including code) can be found on the following pages:
+Plenty of examples (including code) can be found on the following pages:

 * [Example Oblong Plates](examples/oblongs.md)
 * [Example Square Plates](examples/squares.md)